springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

     pip install EoN

-The documentation provided here is for version 1.0.9rc1 which is on GitHub.
+The documentation provided here is for version 1.0.9rc1 which is on GitHub (see `Changes from v1.0 <Changes.html>`_ for any relevant changes).

 To **install EoN version 1.0.9rc1** You can clone or download the Github version at https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks.